Skip to Main Content

 (2) The sheriff shall also review any other available local, state, and federal criminal history databases to determine whether possession of a pistol or firearm by an applicant would be a violation of state or federal law.

-(3) Upon application by an individual who is not a United States citizen, the sheriff shall conduct an Immigration Alien Query through U.S. Immigration and Customs Enforcement, or any successor agency, and the application form shall require information relating to the applicant's country of citizenship, place of birth, and any alien or admission number issued by U.S. Immigration and Customs Enforcement, or any successor agency.
-The sheriff shall review the results of these inquiries before making a determination of whether to issue a permit or renew a permit.
-An individual who is unlawfully present in this state may not be issued a permit under this section.
+(3) Upon application by an individual not a United States citizen, the sheriff shall conduct an Immigration Alien Query through U.S. Immigration and Customs Enforcement or any successor agency.
+The application form shall require information about the applicant's country of citizenship, place of birth, and any alien or admission number issued by U.S. Immigration and Customs Enforcement or any successor agency.
+The sheriff shall review the results of these inquiries before determining whether to issue a permit or renew the license.
+An individual unlawfully present in this state may not be given a license under this section.

 (c) Within 30 days from receipt of a completed application, a sheriff shall approve or deny the application.
-In making a determination whether to approve or deny the issuance or renewal of a permit, the sheriff shall consider whether the applicant:
+In determining whether to approve or deny the issuance or renewal of a permit, the sheriff shall consider whether the applicant:

 (1) Was found guilty but mentally ill in a criminal case.

-(2) Was found not guilty in a criminal case by reason of insanity or mental disease or defect.
+(2) Was found not guilty in a criminal case because of insanity, mental disease, or defect.

 (3) Was declared incompetent to stand trial in a criminal case.

-(4) Asserted a defense in a criminal case of not guilty by reason of insanity or mental disease or defect.
+(4) Asserted a defense in a criminal case of not guilty because of insanity, mental disease, or defect.

-(5) Was found not guilty only by reason of lack of mental responsibility under the Uniform Code of Military Justice.
+(5) Was found not guilty only because of lack of mental responsibility under the Uniform Code of Military Justice.

-(6) Required involuntary inpatient treatment in a psychiatric hospital or similar treatment facility.
+(6) Required involuntary inpatient treatment in a psychiatric hospital or similar facility.

 (7) Required involuntary outpatient treatment in a psychiatric hospital or similar treatment facility based on a finding that the individual is an imminent danger to himself or herself or to others.